subratkumar1804/Bank-Management-System/README.md

 # Bank-Management-System

 # BasicBankingSystem
-Sparks Foundation Web Development Internship Project : Basic Banking System website.
-A web application used to tranfer virtual money between multiple users and also record the banking transactions/ activities.
+Sparks Foundation Web Development Internship Project : Basic Banking System websit A web application used to tranfer virtual money between multiple users and also record the banking transactions/ activities.

 ## The website has the following specification -